 Read Also: 6 Simple Tips To Write Your Next Killer Post

-5. Maybe The Client Is Right
+5. Considering The Client Might Be Right